RobotGyal/Con-Rater--MERN-Stack/README.md

 ---

-<p align="center"> For keeping up to date with conventions!
-Rate and review events!
+<p align="center"> For keeping up to date with Conventions and Conferences!! <br>
+Rate, Review, and Favorite  events!
     <br>
 </p>